kahopkin/companycommunicatorwiki/Deployment-guide-for-GCC.md

 7. If you wish to change Location, Git Repo Url from the defaults, modify the corresponding template parameters.

-8. Click on "Review+Create" button located at the bottom of the page.
-It validates the deployment.

-9. After you get validations passed message, Click on "Create" to start the deployment.
+8. Click on "Review + create" to start the deployment.
+It will validate the parameters provided in the template.
+Once the validation is passed, click on "Create" to start the deployment.

-10. Wait for the deployment to finish.
+9. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.
 It may take **30 mins** for the deployment to finish.

     > If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

-11. Once the deployment is successfully completed, go to the deployment's "Outputs" tab, and note down the follwing values.
+10. Once the deployment is successfully completed, go to the deployment's "Outputs" tab, and note down the follwing values.
 We will need them later.
     - **authorBotId:** This is the Microsoft Application ID for the Company Communicator app.
 For the following steps, it will be referred to as `%authorBotId%`.
     - **userBotId:** This is the Microsoft Application ID for the Company Communicator app.
 For the following steps, it will be referred to as `%userBotId%`.
     - **appDomain:** This is the base domain for the Company Communicator app.
 For the following steps, it will be referred to as `%appDomain%`.